soxueren/atsd/integration/alteryx/README.md

 ![](images/choose_table.png)

-This allows you to build the query to a database by choosing a table or specifying its text manually.
+It allows you build the query to a database by choosing a table or specifying its text manually.

 - All the metric names you see in the **Tables** tab satisfy the `tables` pattern from